-• To enhance competence of several target groups in the area of utilizing weatherrelated information for decision making regarding the economic and societal impacts of local weather, air quality and climate; and • To develop their skills of using the Internet of Things (IoT) technologies for organizing and managing weather-sensitive activities based on objective detailed data on environmental parameters.
+- 1. To enhance the competence of several target groups in the use of weather-related information for decision-making regarding the economic and societal impacts of local weather, air quality and climate; and - 2.
+To develop their skills in using IoT technologies for organizing and managing weathersensitive activities based on objective detailed data on environmental parameters.

-In Section 2, we provide an overview of the concept of a personal learning environment; Section 3 describes technical implementation of the PLE; Section 4 summarizes methodological recommendations on developing PLE educational content and using the PLE.
-Finally, in Section 5 we summarize the results of testing the PLE in the ECOIMPACT universities and outline the future prospects.
+In Section 1.2, we provide an overview of the PLE concept; Section 1.3 describes technical implementation of PLE; Section 1.4 summarizes methodological recommendations on developing PLE educational content and using PLE.
+Finally, in Section 1.5, we summarize the results of testing PLE in the ECOIMPACT universities and outline future prospects.

-The concept of personal learning environments
+1.2 The concept of personal learning environments

-The concept of personal learning environments (PLE) appeared more than a decade ago, but is still in formation.
-Although heated discussions of what comprises a PLE are over, the discussion is not closed.
-In this article, we will follow the viewpoint of Attwell (2007), Attwell et.al.
+The concept of personal learning environment (PLE) appeared more than a decade ago but is still evolving.
+Although heated exchanges on what constitutes a PLE are over, the discussion is not closed.
+In this chapter, we will follow the viewpoint of Attwell (2007), Attwell et.al.
 (2008), Nelkner et.al.
-(2008), Barrett and Garrett (2009), and Elfeky (2018) that considers PLE as a set of tools that allow learners to independently manage their learning process, collect information from various sources, structure and analyze it, and create new informational materials.
+(2008), Barrett and Garrett (2009), and Elfeky (2018), which considers PLE as a set of tools that allows learners to independently manage their learning process, collect information from various sources, structure and analyse it, and create new informational materials.
 In addition to the tools for working with information, PLE includes the information materials (both raw and processed by learners), methodological recommendations for using the materials (including interpretation of the information), as well as mechanisms for information exchange and its public presentation.